giekaton/php-metamask-user-login/README.md

 `docker-compose up`

 This will download the appropriate images and build an environment in docker.

+Create a config file (`config.php`) from `root/src/server/config.php.example`

-Configure your computer's IP in `php/src/server/config.php`
+Configure your computer's IP in `root/src/server/config.php`

 `$servername = "192.168.1.148";`

 Finally, open `http://localhost:8000/server/create_db_table.php` in your browser to build the database table.

-Then open `http://localhost:8000/index.html` to test the app.
+You can then open `http://localhost:8000/index.html` to use the app.

 This also includes phpMyAdmin for quick viewing of the table used by the app.
 <br>